 - Summon the representatives of the business against which the anti-profiteering clause has been invoked.
-It can also initiate investigation through the government wings like Directorate General of GST, Directorate of Data Analytics, Directorate general of Safeguards (CBEC)
+It can also initiate an investigation through the government wings like Directorate General of GST, Directorate of Data Analytics, Directorate General of Safeguards (CBEC)

 - Order the business to reduce the prices, so that the benefits accrue to the customers as well.

 - Return the undue benefit availed, along with 18% from the date on which a higher sum was collected.

 - Order the business to deposit the benefits in the Consumer Welfare Fund, when it is impossible to identify and return such benefits to the consumers.